Fluorine-19 nuclear magnetic resonance spectroscopy: Fluorobenzenes

-Spin-spin coupling
+Spin–spin coupling

 19F-19F coupling constants are generally larger than 1H-1H coupling constants.
 Long range 19F-19F coupling, (2J, 3J, 4J or even 5J) are commonly observed.
 Generally, the longer range the coupling, the smaller the value.
 Hydrogen couples with fluorine, which is very typical to see in 19F spectrum.
 With a geminal hydrogen, the coupling constants can be as large as 50 Hz.
 Other nuclei can couple with fluorine, however, this can be prevented by running decoupled experiments.
 It is common to run fluorine NMRs with both carbon and proton decoupled.
 Fluorine atoms can also couple with each other.
 Between fluorine atoms, homonuclear coupling constants are much larger than with hydrogen atoms.
 Geminal fluorines usually have a J-value of 250-300 Hz.
 There are many good references for coupling constant values.
 The citations are included below.

-Magnetic resonance imaging
+Biochemical and medical applications

-19F magnetic resonance imaging (MRI) is a viable alternative to 1H MRI.
-The sensitivity issues can be overcome by using soft nanoparticles.
-Application include pH-, temperature-, enzyme-, metal ion- and redox responsive- contrast agents.
-They can also be used for long-term cell labelling.
+Fluorine-19 has often been employed to examine the structure and dynamics of fluorine-labeled proteins.
+The following fluorinated amino acids have been incorporated into proteins: 3- and 4-fluorophenylalanine, 6- and 5-fluorotryptophan and 3-fluorotyrosine, 5-fluoroleucine, trifluoroethylglycine, trifluoro- and difluoromethionine, and 2-fluorohistidine.
+Substitution, mediated often ribosomally, is facilitated because H and F are similar in size, even though C-F bonds are somewhat longer.